ziapeltagames/lavender-hack/WILDERNESS.md

 # Long Rest

-A long rest allows characters to choose from a variety of actions during the watch.
+A long rest allows characters to individually choose from a variety of actions during the watch.
 Each player may choose a different action from the following list.

 * Heal.
 * Repair.
-* Memorize Working.
+* Memorize.
 * Forage.

-* Hunt.
+## Heal

+In a long rest, a player may roll their hit die and recover that many hit points.

+## Repair

+A character may repair a damaged weapon or armor.
+If the gear die is of a higher type than the damaged weapon or armor die, the player rolls the gear die and steps up a damaged weapon or armor die one step.

+## Memorize Working

+A player may memorize one working for their character if they have slots available.

-## Foraging and Hunting
+## Forage

-If these actions are taken, make the test and apply the results as follows.
+The player makes a **Wis test** and applies the results as follows.
+Foraging is used broadly here, and includes hunting animals, setting traps, and identifying edible plants.

 * Critical: Step up the food die.
 * Strong: All food die rolls for the rest of the day automatically pass.